Crawford collinsUNIVERSAL FUND MEMBER

 Crawford's Story

 Crawford joined Watsi on April 26th, 2022.
-Eleven months ago, Crawford joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Crawford's most recent donation supported Douby, a hardworking 17 year old student from Haiti, to fund life-saving heart surgery and chase after his big dreams.
+Two years ago, Crawford joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Crawford's most recent donation supported Gasper, a teenager from Tanzania, to fund contracture release surgery.

 Impact